dawelab/Centromere_Engineering/README.md

 step 3.
 Gene annotation is performed by Liftoff used A188 as a guide.

 step 4.
-TE annotation is performed by `EDTA`, the parameters selection refer to what Ou Shuju did the maize pan genome assembly published by Hufford et.al (2021) .
+TE annotation is performed by `EDTA`, parameters selection refers to what Ou Shuju did for the maize pan genome assembly published by Hufford et.al (2021) .

 step 5.
 The annotation of ABS and pACH25 are done by `blastn`.